aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcodecontrol/captionui/_index.md

 ```

-Sets the text alignment of the caption.
+Sets the text TextAlignment alignment of the caption.

 **Parameters:**
 | Parameter | Type | Description |